nuprl/Stopify/README.md

   Use `--js-args=faithful` if the input program does not behave this way.

-- `--external-rts` (optional) You need to set this flag.
-Without it, Stopify assumes you are running tests.

 - `--debug` (optional) Set this flag if you trying to use Stopify to support single-stepping and breakpoints.